geotrev/undernet/site/docs/introduction.md

 ### Support

-Undernet's CSS and JavaScript will work in _recent versions_ these browsers, including Android and iOS versions:
+Undernet's CSS and JavaScript will work in _recent versions_ these browsers, including Android and iOS versions.

 - Chrome ✓
 - Firefox ✓
 - Safari ✓
 - Opera ✓

+There is only one exception and that's Opera Mini, which has yet to adopt CSS logical properties.

 ## Contribute